Integer#single_bit? (Actually Fixnum#single_bit? and Bignum#single_bit?)

 to determine n fits in 53 bits integer with absolute number format.

-#4 Updated by Akira Tanaka 9 months ago
+#4 Updated by Akira Tanaka over 1 year ago

 matz (Yukihiro Matsumoto) wrote: